/

 One method to expand your word count is to find short paragraphs and adding more sentences that clarify what they mean.
 This task used to be pretty frustrating, but with the use of AI it's made simple.
 Start by going over the essay, and notice if there's a paragraph that stands out in terms of being lean and overly simplified.
 Paste that paragraph into the Wordtune editor, and click the 'Plus' icon.

-You'll be able to expand the article in any number of ways, including adding a statistical fact, a joke, example, analogy, or a simple continuation of your idea.
+You'll be able to expand the article in any number of ways, including adding an explanation, an analogy, a counterargument, or even a simple continuation of your idea.
 Then, simply scroll through the different suggestions that AI produces, and find the best one.

 2. Take advantage of outlines